Researchers and staff of the Corpus of Baroque Ceiling Painting in Germany mourn the loss of Prof. Dr. Frank Büttner

 † 14th May 2016

-In 1994, Frank Büttner took over the responsibility as project director of the Corpus of Baroque Ceiling Painting in Germany, founded by his predecessor in Munich, Prof. Dr. Hermann Bauer, and Prof. Dr. Bernhard Rupprecht.
-From 1998 to 2010 Frank Büttner edited the volumes 6–15 of the Corpus and in this way brought the significant portfolio of ceiling paintings in Upper Bavaria to a successful conclusion.
-Additionally, he was striving towards a continuation of the project that would widen the perspective towards a complete corpus of mural painting in Germany, as originally envisioned.
-In 2012, Frank Büttner successfully applied for a new Corpus project, together with his successor at the Munich Institute, Prof. Dr. Stephan Hoppe, as well as Prof. Dr. Hubert Locher and Dr. Christian Bracht of the Deutsches Dokumentationszentrum für Kunstgeschichte – Bildarchiv Foto Marburg.
-This plan was approved by the Academies’ Programme of the Union of the German Academies of Sciences and the Humanities.
+In 1994, Büttner assumed the role of project director for the Corpus of Baroque Ceiling Painting in Germany, succeeding his predecessors, Prof. Dr. Hermann Bauer and Prof. Dr. Bernhard Rupprecht.
+During his tenure, from 1998 to 2010, he oversaw the editing of volumes 6–15 of the Corpus, successfully concluding the extensive documentation of ceiling paintings in Upper Bavaria.
+Büttner's aspirations extended beyond this achievement, aiming to broaden the project's scope to encompass a comprehensive corpus of mural painting throughout Germany.
+In 2012, Büttner, together with Prof. Dr. Stephan Hoppe, his successor at the Munich Institute, Prof. Dr. Hubert Locher, and Dr. Christian Bracht of the Deutsches Dokumentationszentrum für Kunstgeschichte – Bildarchiv Foto Marburg, secured approval for a new Corpus project from the Academies' Programme of the Union of the German Academies of Sciences and the Humanities.

-The new Corpus of Baroque Ceiling Painting in Germany started work on April 1st 2015, with offices at the Ludwig-Maximilians-University in Munich and the Philipps-University in Marburg, and a conceived duration of 25 years.
-This project represents the highlight of Frank Büttner’s life work.
-In 2015, he presided the founding committee, which has been followed by the Project Advisory Board 'Kunsthistorische Forschung' due to the recent reorganization of the Bavarian Academy of Sciences and the Humanities.
+On April 1, 2015, the new Corpus of Baroque Ceiling Painting in Germany embarked on its journey, with offices at the Ludwig-Maximilians-University in Munich and the Philipps-University in Marburg, envisioned to span a remarkable duration of 25 years.
+This project stands as the culmination of Büttner's life's work.
+In 2015, he chaired the founding committee, paving the way for the Project Advisory Board 'Kunsthistorische Forschung' following the reorganization of the Bavarian Academy of Sciences and the Humanities.

-Ever since he started his academic career, Frank Büttner laid the foundation for new approaches to research in the field of Baroque and Early Modern mural painting.
-In 1980 already, he published a significant monograph on the frescoes of Giovanni Battista Tiepolo in the Würzburg Residence.
-The works of Tiepolo as well as Cosmas Damian Asam continued to occupy him.
-But his main focus was on questions of a more general, wider impact regarding painting in the Early Modern period: iconography and typology, the significance of rhetoric and ceremony for the argumentative strategies of images, the aesthetic illusion and its reception by the beholder, the cultural transfer between Bavaria and Italy or the influence of the Enlightenment on the change of visual concepts during the second half of the 18th century.
+Throughout his academic career, Büttner laid the groundwork for innovative research approaches in the realm of Baroque and Early Modern mural painting.
+His monograph on the frescoes of Giovanni Battista Tiepolo in the Würzburg Residence, published in 1980, marked a significant milestone.
+Büttner's fascination with Tiepolo's and Cosmas Damian Asam's works persisted, but he also delved into broader themes relating to painting in the Early Modern period.
+His explorations encompassed iconography, typology, the influence of rhetoric and ceremony on visual argumentation, the aesthetic illusion and its reception by viewers, the cultural exchange between Bavaria and Italy, and the impact of the Enlightenment on evolving visual concepts in the second half of the 18th century.

-A major topic of Frank Büttner’s research was the interaction between the development of optics and perspective and the perception of paintings by the contemporary viewer.
-As project manager of a sub-project on forms and functions of Early Modern painting, he was able to place this subject into a larger interdisciplinary frame.
-This project was part of a major collaborative research scheme at the LMU Munich, the Sonderforschungsbereich 573: Pluralisierung und Autorität in der Frühen Neuzeit, 15.–17.
-Jahrhundert.
-Frank Büttner´s sub-project focussed on aspects of the reception of reality and the visualization of knowledge (2004-2007) and Novità, the transformation of the ancient and the conception of the novel (2008–2011, together with Ulrich Pfisterer as co-project manager).
-Büttner’s monograph on Giotto und die Ursprünge der neuzeitlichen Bildauffassung.
-Die Malerei und die Wissenschaft vom Sehen in Italien um 1300, published in 2013, was a result of these undertakings.
+One of Büttner's key research interests revolved around the interplay between optics, perspective, and the perception of paintings by viewers of the time.
+As the project manager of a sub-project on the forms and functions of Early Modern painting, he integrated this subject into a larger interdisciplinary framework.
+This sub-project formed part of the Sonderforschungsbereich 573: Pluralisierung und Autorität in der Frühen Neuzeit, 15.–17.
+Jahrhundert, a major collaborative research scheme at LMU Munich.
+Büttner's sub-project focused on aspects of reality perception and the visualization of knowledge (2004-2007), as well as the transformation of ancient concepts and the conception of the novel (2008–2011, co-led by Ulrich Pfisterer).

 Prof. Dr. Stephan Hoppe, München